peschuster/ies-http-project/README.md

 #### 2. Implementation Phase

+##### Outcomes

-**Outcomes**: Implementation of hardware design for Linux usage, Installation of Linux and nginx on FPGA, Design and execution of a network benchmark test
+* Implementation of hardware design for Linux usage
+* Installation of Linux and nginx on FPGA
+* Design and execution of a network benchmark test

 **Duration**: 5-6 weeks
 **Start**: 20.06.-27.06.2012